-For students with an insufficient background for admission into the M.S. in Information, Network, and Computer Security program, up to 32 credits from the list of waivable and prerequisite courses below may be required.
+Students with an insufficient background for admission into the Computer Science, M.S. program may be required to take up to 32 credits from the list of waivable and prerequisite courses listed below.

 Waivable Courses

 CSCI 502 Computer Programming I (3 credits)